rahulreads/cloud-assignment/README.md

 -d '{"message": "Hello World"}'
 ```

-This will send a POST request to the `/receive` endpoint, where the microservice will handle the request by writing to the Cloud Storage bucket and publishing a message to the Pub/Sub topic.
+This will send a POST request to the `/receive` endpoint, The JSON data will be store to cloud storage bucket and a notification is sent to pub/sub.

 ### 7. Destroy the resources